 Further, we looked into the impact of digitalization on companies’ pricing policies.
 We critically scrutinized from an economic analysis of law perspective different types of digital pricing that already exist or are currently being developed.
 The objective was to evaluate options for regulation, especially in regard to consumer protection.

-Our psychological research focuses in particular on the cognitive and emotional-motivational dynamic processes underlying the often-comprehensive disclosure of personal data by users of digital services and the resulting individual and societal consequences of this behaviour.
-Concretely, we investigate to what extent the risks associated with the disclosure of personal data can be taken into account in the visualization of data processing aspects in order to increase the motivation, attention and awareness of users and counteract cognitive biases.
+Our psychological research focused in particular on the cognitive and emotional-motivational dynamic processes underlying the often-comprehensive disclosure of personal data by users of digital services and the resulting individual and societal consequences of this behaviour.
+Concretely, we investigated to what extent the risks associated with the disclosure of personal data can be taken into account in the visualization of data processing aspects in order to increase the motivation, attention and awareness of users and counteract cognitive biases.

-Associated Principal Investigator, Founding Director
+Prof. Dr. Axel Metzger, LL.M.
+(Harvard), Associated Principal Investigator, Founding Director